ILDAnaSoft/ILDDelphes/doc/Data.md

 Otherwise, full simulation results should be used to study influence of flavour tagging correlations.

 Results of the tau-tagging for reconstructed jets are stored in **TauTag** word of Jet class.
-Only one working point is implemented, with efficiency reaching 80% for high energy tau-initiated jets.
+Only one working point is implemented (bit 0), with efficiency reaching 80% for high energy tau-initiated jets.